The majority of online stores fold because they’re unable to drive traffic.

 2. Start early

-The key is building relationships with potential customers well before launch day.
+The key is building relationships with potential customers well before opening an online store.
 That way, they’ll be sizzling with anticipation for your awesome new offering when you're finally ready to go live.
 You don't want to launch to the sound of crickets and an empty register, so it’s important to start your build-up with plenty of time before the big day.

 Take email marketing, for example.
 With a mailing list, you’ve got plenty of opportunities to drip-feed content in the months leading up to your launch.
 You could talk about the story behind your idea, refining the product to its final version, the materials and how you've sourced them, which problem it solves—the possibilities are huge.